 I have read, understand, and agree to comply with the foregoing policies, rules, and conditions governing the use of Holmes District's computer and telecommunications equipment and services.
 I understand that I have no expectation of privacy when I use any of the telecommunication equipment or services.
-I am aware that violations of this guideline on appropriate use of the email and Internet systems may subject me to disciplinary action, including termination of employment, Τ legal action, and criminal liability.
+I am aware that violations of this guideline on appropriate use of the email and Internet systems may subject me to disciplinary action, including termination of employment, legal action, and criminal liability.
 I further understand that my use of the email and Internet may reflect on the image of Holmes District School Board to our customers, competitors, and suppliers, and that I have a responsibility to maintain a positive representation of the company.
-Furthermore understand that this policy can be amended at any time.
-Employee name (PRINT) School Employee name (SIGNATURE) Date Sign this acknowledgement statement and return to the appropriate personnel representative
+Furthermore, I